 New, independently developed, mobile healthcare apps are giving people the tools to educate themselves on how to eat well and live well, while personal health records (PHRs) and patient portals help them to manage their own care needs.

-- Exploring the potential of genomics to personalise treatment and wellness plans, present
+- Exploring the potential of genomics to personalise treatment and wellness

-coordinate care, target resources and improve public health outcomes.
+managers to coordinate care, target resources and improve public health outcomes.

 Among other benefits, this will help identify early – even preventative – interventions where patients have a genetic predisposition to certain medical conditions.